chromaui/chromatic-docs/publish.md

 ```

 <div class="aside">
 Chromatic uses the `build-storybook` script from your `package.json` by default but you can specify a different name (see <a href="#available-options">options</a>).
 You may need to update the `build-storybook` script if you customized your `storybook` script (for example if you added a static directory with `-s`).
-Whilst it's possible for Chromatic to run against a development Storybook, we strongly recommend you use a built storybook.
+Whilst it's possible for Chromatic to run against a development Storybook, we strongly recommend you use a built Storybook.
 </div>

 If everything worked, you'll see some informational output followed by